TheL0br1/stm32-pet-project/README.md

 ## 🖥️ Used software

-- U can use whatever ide you like for writing code, i prefer JetBrains product aka CLion because it has great code editor with amazing features and gorgeous design.
+- You can use whatever ide you like for writing code, i prefer JetBrains product aka CLion because it has great code editor with amazing features and gorgeous design.
 - For uploading and debugging STM32 i like STM32CubeIDE that provides amazing capabilities for Embedded developers.
 - Also STM32CubeMX saves a lot of time at configuration